It is known by many bodybuilders and athletes that omega-3 fatty acids (fish oil) can help you gain muscle, lose belly fat and prevent injuries.

 How to get enough Omega-3 Fatty acids in your diet as a Vegan

-If you are a Vegan, it’s more difficult to get enough Omega-3 fatty acids in your diet because the highest volumes come from fatty fish.
+If you are a Vegan (or had testing for food sensitivity and are unable to eat fish), it’s more difficult to get enough Omega-3 fatty acids in your diet because the highest volumes come from fatty fish.
 Here’s a list of vegan alternatives to get some Omega-3 fatty acids in your diet, but if you would like to get the full benefits, you might want to consider supplementing.
 Luckily, there are also Vegan Omega-3 supplements.

 Top Vegan Omega-3 fatty acids sources

 Seaweed and algae are important sources of omega-3 for people on a vegetarian or vegan diet, as they are one of the few plant groups that contain DHA and EPA.